Are Electric Scooters Catching Fire? [And How To Prevent It?]

 How do lithium-ion batteries work?

-Put simply, a lithium-ion battery works by transferring electrons and lithium ions between the electrodes through the electrolyte and an outer circuit.
+A lithium-ion battery operates by transferring electrons and lithium ions between electrodes through the electrolyte and an external circuit.

 What causes a lithium-ion battery to catch fire?